robings/quackingToothTimer/README.md

 - The timer runs for the time set in the settings
   - Choose between 2 and 3 minutes (default 2 minutes).
 - The interval between quacks can be set (10, 20, 30 or 60 seconds; defaults to every 20 seconds).
+- Choose the colour of the timer.
+- Choose between 3 duck images.
 - The duck quacks twice at the halfway point (if the interval set means the duck will quack halfway through).
 - At the end of the time the duck quacks 10 times unless you stop it.